simonalbrecht/dotfiles/README.md

 ## Configuration
 ### Customize Shell Environment
 1. Create `~/.local.zsh`
-2. Add overrides and customizations
+2. Add overrides and customizations.
+This file will be included by `.zshrc`.

 ### Setup different Git Identity
 1. Create `~/Project/.gitconfig`